dfinity/portal/docs/developer-docs/integrations/ledger/ledger-local-setup.md

   ...
 ```

-In an existing project, you would only need to add the `icp_ledger_canister` canister to the `canisters` section.
+In an existing project you would only need to add the `icp_ledger_canister` canister to the `canisters` section.

 ### Step 5: Start a local replica.